PREDOCTORAL APPLICATION INSTRUCTIONS

 - Do not use long file names or special characters in file names.

 - Set margins at 1" (top and bottom) and .5" (left and right sides).

 - Do not exceed the maximum page limits.

 - Do not exceed the maximum file size limit (4 MB).

 - Do not include headers or footers (this includes your name, document titles and page numbers).

 - Figures or citations are allowed, but will count towards the total page count.

 - Write all materials in English.

-Each application will be reviewed by two to five reviewers.
+Each application will be reviewed by three to five reviewers.
 Not all reviewers will have specific technical expertise; therefore, applications should be written to provide informative detail without jargon and highly technical content.